 - Botulinum toxin injections

-Some of these medications have side effects such as skin and eye irritation, bladder problems, dry mouth, blurred vision and muscle weakness.
+Some of these medications have side effects such as eye and skin irritation, blurred vision, bladder problems, dry mouth and muscle weakness.

 Oxybutynin As An Alternative Treatment For Hyperhidrosis

 The treatments above have proved to be less effective and work only in the short-term.
 As a result, Oxybutynin is often used as an alternative treatment method.
 Oxybutynin is a relatively cheap medication that is often used in the treatment of bladder and urinary difficulties such as the inability to control urination.
 It decreases the spasming of the bladder muscles.
 The drug gets quickly absorbed in the system within an hour of oral administration.
 When ingested with food, the absorption is delayed.

 Oxybutynin was first used as an alternative treatment for hyperhidrosis in 1988.
 It is the most preferred treatment for the condition for those suffering from primary hyperhidrosis and the elderly who can’t undergo surgery.
 Studies that have been conducted on several patients indicated they usually responded well to the treatment and showed great improvement.
 70% of the patients showed improvement after a 6-week treatment period with only 35% indicating moderate or severe side effects to the drug.
 Another study showed that 60% experienced improved quality of life after being placed on the medication.